WerLaj/protagonist_tagger/README.md

 Arguments should be separated with single space and given without any quotation marks.
 For example:

 `$ python -m tool.scripts.generate_test_data C:\users\john_smith\desktop\titles.txt  C:\users\john_smith\desktop\novels_texts\ 20  C:\users\john_smith\desktop\my_results\`

+## More information
+More information about the prepared corpus, data sets and tool can be found in the presentation and the paper that can be found in this repository.